mcgill-ecse321/Bomberman/README.md

 - The user gets points for killing enemies (see points distribution above)
 - If you kill two enemies with the same bomb, the you get double points for the second kill.
+- The lowest value kill gets doubled. eg. killing a Ballom and a Doll results in the Baloom being worth 200 pts and the Doll being worth the usual 400
+- Killing more than two enemies on a single bomb results in doubling the double for each successive kill. eg. killing 4 balooms with one bomb results in a total score of 100 + 200 + 400 + 800 = 1500 pts

 # Map and Screen